ThanosKand/Aggregation/README.md

 simo = coagfun(a,alpha,epsilon,Ptotal,[],Tmax,seasonal)

-where the input parameters are a	the self-similarity parameter e.g. 1.7 to 2.1\\
+where the input parameters are
+- a:	the self-similarity parameter e.g. 1.7 to 2.1
-alpha	the stickiness factor, in the range 0 to 1.\\
+- alpha:	the stickiness factor, in the range 0 to 1.
-epsilon	turbulent dissipation rate e.g. 1E-4 units: m2 s-3
+- epsilon:	turbulent dissipation rate e.g. 1E-4 units: m2 s-3
-Ptotal	rate of production of primary particles e.g. 1E5 units [µg C m-2 day-1] []	is a space holder for an input structure – not implemented here Tmax	the time span of simulations e.g. 3\*365 seasonal	0 for steady and 1 for a simple seasonal production cycle.
+- Ptotal:	rate of production of primary particles e.g. 1E5 units [µg C m-2 day-1]
+- []:	is a space holder for an input structure – not implemented here
+- Tmax:	the time span of simulations e.g. 3\*365
+- seasonal:	0 for steady and 1 for a simple seasonal production cycle.

 All relevant output is passed through the structure simo.
-Most relevant are simo.N	Aggregate distribution at Tmax:  Size and density resolved number [m-3] simo.M	Aggregate distribution at Tmax:  Size and density resolved mass [µg C m-3]
+Most relevant are
+- simo.N	Aggregate distribution at Tmax:  Size and density resolved number [m-3]
+- simo.M	Aggregate distribution at Tmax:  Size and density resolved mass [µg C m-3]
-simo.p	All run parameters
+- simo.p	All run parameters
-simo.w	Sinking speed [m day-1]
+- simo.w	Sinking speed [m day-1]
-simo.d	Excess density [µg µm-3]
+- simo.d	Excess density [µg µm-3]
-simo.m	Mass [µg]
+- simo.m	Mass [µg]

 For the sensitivity plots, sweeps across parameter space were set up using the batchrun script containing instruction sets such as